ramyardaneshgar/THM-TCDUMP/README.md

 > **What is the IP address of the host that sent packets larger than 15000 bytes?**

-To detect jumbo packets (unusually large frames), we use the `greater` keyword in Tcpdump, which filters packets by size.
-Large packets may be indicative of file transfers, attacks (like fragmentation-based evasion), or MTU misconfiguration.
+Packets over 1500 bytes exceed the typical MTU and often represent either file transfers or abuse scenarios like fragmentation attacks or tunneling.
+I used the `greater` keyword to find oversized traffic:

 ```bash
 tcpdump -r traffic.pcap -n 'greater 15000'
 ```

-This returns only packets exceeding 15,000 bytes in length.
-By disabling name resolution (`-n`), we ensure raw IP visibility.
-The source IP from the output was:
+This output revealed a packet over 15,000 bytes in length, with a source IP of:

 **Answer:** `185.117.80.53`